redbrogdon/gemini_cli_instructions/github_summary/instructions-for-combined-report.md

     No pull requests were merged during this time.
   </example>

-4. **Save the Individual Report:** Write the report to a markdown file.
+4. **Save the Individual Report:** Write the report to a markdown file inthe "reports" directory.
 For the filename, use the format "summary-[repo_account]-[repo_name]-[start_date]-to-[end_date].md".
 For example, if the report was for flutter/flutter from 2025-08-01 to 2025-08-02, the filename should be "summary-flutter-flutter-2025-08-01-2025-to-2025-08-02.md".
 Overwrite existing files with the same name if they exist.

 ## Phase Two: Create the combined report

 In this step, you will create a combined report using the exact contents of the individual report files created in phase one.
 Perform these steps:

 1. **Create the Combined Report:** Concatenate the content from all the individual reports created in Phase One into a single text, which will be the "combined report."
+Make sure there is at least one blank line between each of the individual reports.

-2. **Save the Combined Report:** Write the combined report to a markdown-formatted file.
+2. **Save the Combined Report:** Write the combined report to a markdown-formatted file in the "reports" directory.
 For the filename, use the format "summary-combined-[start_date]-to-[end_date].md".
 For example, if the report covered activity from 2025-08-01 to 2025-08-02, the filename should be "summary-combined-2025-08-01-2025-to-2025-08-02.md".
 Overwrite existing files with the same name if they exist.